Published Writings

 A six-part travelogue about a 48-mile hike I undertook through a particularly remote area of Yosemite National Park — and my story of getting there from San Francisco (and back) entirely via transit.

-My regular series on exploring San Francisco on a granular level, block by specific block.
-I researched, wrote, photographed, and produced over 40 such pieces for popular news and culture site SFist.com.
+My series on exploring San Francisco on a granular level, block by specific block.
+I researched, wrote, photographed, and produced dozens of such pieces for popular news and culture site SFist.com.

 Burrito Obscuro (San Francisco Bay Guardian, 2005)

-A tour of San Francisco's unlikeliest taqueria locations, as it appeared in the city's longtime alternative weekly.
+A would-be grand tour of San Francisco's unlikeliest taqueria locations, as published in the city's longtime alternative weekly.

 "These Bay Area swim spots offer the best warm-day alternatives to crashing pool parties in suburban back yards or being sucked undersea by swirling ocean currents...."